DarkRiftNetworking/DarkRift.Documentation/advanced/clustering/getting_started.md

 </serverRegistry>
 ```

-## `Cluster.config`
+## Cluster.config
-In order for DarkRift to establish the correct network of connections you need to specify a `Cluster.config` file.
+In order for %DarkRift to establish the correct network of connections you need to specify a `Cluster.config` file.
 This file is similar to the `Server.config` file but instead of describing the operation of a single server this file defines the groups in the cluster and how they are related to each other.

 Before writing this file it is important to have thoroughly considered your architecture.
-While it is easy to change the architecture in DarkRift it may not be so simple to change your own logic!
+While it is easy to change the architecture in %DarkRift it may not be so simple to change your own logic!

 A simple `Cluster.config` file might look like this:
 ```xml